 The City of Roeland Park, including officers, employees, and agents, are not liable for any loss, consequence, or damage resulting directly or indirectly from the use or dissemination of any of the information available through the site.

-We do not provide any warranty, express or implied, that the information provided is accurate, current, correct, or complete.
+We do not provide any warranty, expressed or implied, that the information provided is accurate, current, correct, or complete.
 While we strive for accuracy and completeness of our data, no warranty or representation as to accuracy or completeness is made or implied.

 We may alter, amend, or modify information in the system without notice.
 The online record system is not considered an official court record.
 Therefore, any reliance on the data provided is at your own risk and liability.
 To confirm any information displayed, please contact Roeland Park Municipal Court by clicking here to send an email.